KonH/UDBase/README.md

 AddController(new Scene(), new AsyncSceneLoader());
 ```

-For most cases async load is more acceplable.
+For most cases async load is more acceptable.
 It provides some useful options:

 ```
 new AsyncSceneLoader() // Load new scene on current scene and go to it after loading